dstolfa/BasicRegAlloc/README.md

 intended as a standalone allocator that takes the in-order indices of virtual registers (SSA or non-SSA), live ranges and weights.

+Things to note about this particular register allocator is that it is an eager one when it comes to reusing registers.
+That means that it will produce dependencies between different instructions as they have been generated and in pipelined implementations cause stalls.
+The assumption here is that the hardware provides a sufficient amount of registers to be able to perform instruction scheduling in the hardware itself even if there are dependencies between instructions that reuse registers and seemingly cause a stall.

 ## Structure of the code

 The current tree of the code is as follows: